 • To freeze your slow-cooked recipes, allow to cool to room temperature before freezing.
 To make the re-heating process even easier, freeze in dishes that can be reheated in the oven once defrosted.

-• Launching on the 11th November, our newest accessory will make your slow-cooking experience even better!
-The blade cover sits on top of the mixing knife, covering the sharp blades and preventing them from coming into contact with your ingredients.
-The blade cover can be used with both the TM5 and the TM6, and more information will be available closer to the launch date.
+• The blade cover accessory will make your slow-cooking experience even better!
+It sits on top of the mixing knife, covering the sharp blades and preventing them from coming into contact with your ingredients.
+The blade cover can be used with both the TM5 and the TM6.

 • Both fresh and frozen ingredients can be used for slow cooking.
 When using frozen ingredients, make sure you thaw meat, poultry and frozen vegetables thoroughly before cooking.